karanasher/NodeJSExpressMongoDB/README.md

 ```
 footballsite is the database that we shall use.

 We shall insert 1 document in the database.
 This will be used later to check if the info got inserted correctly in the db (via node).
-We will use the students collection within the sampsite db.
+We will use the listofplayers collection within the footballsite db.
 ```
 db.listofplayers.insert([{"name" : "Alice Wood", "goals" : 25}])
 ```

-##To fetch all documents from the database
+##Fetch all documents from MongoDB
 ```javascript
 //This is to display all the existing documents in the db. router.get('/', function(req, res, next) {